 - 3/8 C (42g) Reduced Fat Shredded Cheddar

-Cook for 10 minutes or until the chicken is fully cooked.
+- Cook for 10 minutes at 400 degrees or until the chicken is fully cooked.

-Add the shredded cheese and bacon strips on top of the cooked chicken and potatoes and cook for an additional 3-5 minutes or until the cheese melts and bacon is crispy.
-(You can transfer the chicken and potatoes to a barrel pan or air fryer safe dish to keep everything together.)
+- Add the shredded cheese and bacon strips on top of the cooked chicken and potatoes and cook for an additional 3-5 minutes or until the cheese melts and bacon is crispy.
+(You can transfer the chicken and potatoes to a barrel pan, air fryer safe dish, or line your basket with aluminum foil to keep everything together.)